JADES: the chemical enrichment pattern of distant galaxies -- $\alpha$ enhancement, silicon depletion, and iron enhancement: Data and Sample

 We construct our parent sample with the following criteria: \begin{itemize} \item Spectra with flags of `6', `7', or `8' \citep{DEugenio2025}, whose $z$ values are reliably determined with multiple emission lines \item Spectra with [\oiii]$\lambda$5007 whose S/N ratio is higher than 3 based on the R1000 observations (Section \ref{subsec:stk}) \item Spectra with $z=4$--7 to widely cover from \oiii] to [\ariii], where the extensive coverage provided by all three NIRSpec bands means that most of the rest-frame wavelength range is covered for each galaxy (see Section \ref{subsec:emis}) \item Excluding broad-line active galactic nuclei (AGNs) based on H$\alpha$ line broadening \citep{Juodzbalis2025} and AGN candidates selected with emission line diagnostics \citep{Scholtz2025}. \end{itemize} These selection criteria provide 564 spectra.
 Note that the last criterion is set to mitigate the possibility of anomalous chemical evolution originating from AGN activity.
 In fact, the stack of similarly selected spectra (i.e., `Non-AGN' stack in \citealt{Isobe2025}) does not exhibit N/O and N/C ratios as high as those of high-$z$ NOEGs, but the broad-line AGN stack does.
 However, it is worth noting that our sample does not fully exclude a hidden population of low-luminosity AGNs whose signatures are not identified individually \citep{Geris2025}.

 The majority of our sample has measurements of the following galaxy properties: stellar mass ($M_{*}$), star-formation rate (SFR), specific SFR ($\mathrm{sSFR}\equiv\mathrm{SFR}/M_{*}$), and UV continuum slope \buv, which allow us to investigate possible dependencies of chemical abundances on these properties (see Section \ref{subsec:stk}).
 Most of our spectra have the corresponding NIRCam imaging from the JADES \citep{Rieke2023,Eisenstein2023b}, the \textit{JWST} Extragalactic Medium-band Survey (JEMS; \citealt{Williams2023}), and the First Reionisation Epoch Spectroscopic Complete Survey (FRESCO; \citealt{Oesch2023}), whose source detection and photometric measurements have been conducted by Robertson et al. (in preparation).
 We follow the spectral energy distribution (SED) fitting routine of \citet{Simmonds2025}, except that the redshift is fixed to the value from the NIRSpec data.
 Using Kron photometry convolved to a common resolution with an error floor of 5\% on each band, we derive $M_{*}$ and SFR values using the SED fitting code \texttt{Prospector} \citep[][]{Johnson2019,Johnson2021}, following the setup of \citealt{Tacchella2022} with a continuity star-formation history (SFH) from \citet{Leja2019}, which comprises eight SFR bins.
 The shortest time bin is 5 Myr, while the rest of the bins are equally spaced in log space depending on the redshift.
 The ratios between adjacent SFR bins are allowed to vary following a Student's t-distribution \citep{Student1908} with a width of 0.3.
-In this work, we use the SFR values averaged over the recent 10 Myr (so-called SFR$_{10}$).
-We have 546 spectra with measurements of $M_{*}$ and SFR$_{10}$, which comprise the bulk of our 564 spectra.
-The remaining 18 sources without $M_{*}$ or SFR$_{10}$ do not have enough NIRCam photometric points to constrain the best-fit SED model.
-We derive sSFR values from these $M_{*}$ and SFR$_{10}$ values.
-We use \buv\ values derived by \citet{Saxena2024} from the restframe 1340--2700 \AA\ continuum of the JADES R100 spectra, which requires $S/N>3$ in the restframe UV continuum.
-We have 350 of our 564 spectra that satisfy the criterion and have the \buv\ values.
-Note that \citet{Saxena2024} have reported sources at $z>5.5$, while their \buv\ measurements exist at $z>4$, which we use in this paper.
-It should also be mentioned that the $S/N$ cut bias the sample towards higher $M_{*}$ galaxies.
+Although the stellar population used for the SED fitting is not identical to that adopted for the ionisation corrections (Section \ref{subsec:neb}), we confirm that the SED fitting results vary only within the quoted uncertainties under standard IMF assumptions and when binaries are included, based on tests using a subset of similar photometric data.